 Furthermore, with automation generating a substantial proportion of national wealth, there is no need to worry about a young generation generating money for the old to survive.
 This will be accomplished largely through increasingly automated factories generating wealth across demographic lines.

 Traditionally, births decrease as a society becomes more prosperous.
 As agricultural societies become urbanised, civilised cultures come to realise that while a child can do menial but non-dangerous work in a farm, in industry one requires an adult workforce that are more technically skilled than the average farm hand.
 Consequently, fewer children are needed and likewise there is less space for large families in cities vis-a-vis rural environments.

-Secondly, as industrial economies mature into innovation driven hybrid industrial-innovation driven economies, there is even less of a need for large families to provide members of a workforce.
+Secondly, as industrial economies mature into innovation driven hybrid industrial/hi-tech driven economies, there is even less of a need for large families to provide members of a workforce.
 Furthermore, as living standards improve, the number of children who die in infancy dramatically decreases and hence, there is no need to compensate for such things by having an inordinate amount of children.

 Neo-liberalism changes historic trends

-While the countries that pioneered neo-liberal economies were the developed countries of Europe and North America, because these systems do not have the built in safety net of China which by most standards is a developed and growing economy, the developed western economies are faced with societies that are technically wealthy, but whose wealth is concentrated in a very small portion of the population – the infamous 1%.
+While the countries that pioneered neo-liberal economies were the developed countries of Europe and North America, because these systems do not have the built in safety net of China which by most practical assessments is a developed and growing economy, the developed western economies are faced with societies that are technically wealthy, but whose wealth is concentrated in a very small portion of the population – the infamous 1%.

 As a result, people who would in previous generations been considered part of a prosperous working class or middle class, are no longer able to afford the lifestyles of their parents’ or in some cases grandparents’ generation.
 Because of this, many people in developed neo-liberal economies have chosen to have smaller families based on a simple cost benefit analysis.